Understanding NGINX 502 Bad Gateway: PHP-FPM

 PHP-FPM is not running

-The next reason for the 502 error is that PHP-FPM is not running.
+The following reason for the 502 error is that PHP-FPM is not running.
 If you are on Linux, you can check if PHP-FPM is running using the following command:

 ps aux | grep php-fpm

-If no PHP-FPM processes are displayed as a result of this command, then you need to run PHP-FPM to resolve error 502.
+If no PHP-FPM processes are displayed due to this command, you must run PHP-FPM to resolve error 502.

 PHP-FPM timeout expires

-If the server takes too long to respond, then a 502 error can be caused by a PHP-FPM timeout.
-In this case, PHP-FPM closes the connection even before the response is sent, and NGINX returns a 502 error.
-To fix this problem, you can increase the PHP-FPM timeout, or you will have to research your application and figure out why it is not responding for too long.
+If the server takes too long to respond, a 502 error can be caused by a PHP-FPM timeout.
+In this case, PHP-FPM closes the connection before the response is sent, and NGINX returns a 502 error.
+To fix this problem, you can increase the PHP-FPM timeout, or you will have to research your application and figure out why it has not responded for too long.

 Firewall blocks requests

 A firewall can block communication between the edge servers and the origin server.
-Some DDoS protection systems or security plugins of your CMS can also block requests from servers.
+Some DDoS protection systems or your CMS's security plugins can block server requests.

 The domain name is not resolved to the specified IP address or all IP addresses.
 In this case, you need to change the DNS server and wait until the changes are propagated and become active globally.